Updated August 24, 2023

-Step 9: Now, you again have to go to Select Data and click on Edit button for series 2016 under Legend Entries (Series)
+Step 9: Now, you again have to go to Select Data and click on the Edit button for series 2016 under Legend Entries (Series)

 Things to Remember

 - There is no built-in option for Dot Plot available in any version of Microsoft Excel.
-However, you can create this graph with the help of a combination of a simple bar chart and scatter chart.
+However, you can create this graph with the help of a combination of a simple bar chart and a scatter chart.

 - Scatter Plot cannot be directly considered a Dot Plot though it has dots within.

 This is a guide to Dot Plots in Excel.
 Here we discuss How to create Dot Plots in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –